 - Wahoo

-While offshore fishing on the Caribbean side of Mexico is good, fishing on Mexico’s Pacific side is actually better.
-The Caribbean side is all about the saltwater flats and is a spin or fly fisherman’s paradise.
+While offshore fishing on the Caribbean side of Mexico is good, fishing on Mexico’s Pacific side is even better.
+The Caribbean side is about saltwater flats and is a spin or fly fisherman’s paradise.

 Best Fish To Catch On Mexico’s Pacific Coastline

-For example, during the sardine run, you’ll find thousands of striped marlin off Baja plus Baja is one of the only places in the world you can sight fish for roosterfish from the beach.
-Similar to the Caribbean side, the species can also be split into inshore and offshore.
+For example, you’ll find thousands of striped marlin off Baja during the sardine run.
+Plus, Baja is one of the only places in the world where you can see roosterfish from the beach!
+Like the Caribbean side, the species can also be split into inshore and offshore.

 Inshore Fish